mupfdev/TauCeti/README.md

 ## Licence and Credits

-This project is licenced under the "THE BEER-WARE LICENCE".
+This project is licensed under the "THE BEER-WARE LICENCE".
 See the file [LICENCE.md](LICENCE.md) for details.

 [Warped City](https://ansimuz.itch.io/warped-city) by Luis Zuno